celsiusnarhwal/fa-material/docs/index.md

         run: echo "::add-ask::${{ secrets.FONTAWESOME_PKG_TOKEN }}"
     ```

-    Alternatively, you can run `iconoclast setup` with the `--quiet`/`-q` flag to suppress its output entirely.
+    Alternatively, you can run `iconoclast install` with the `--quiet`/`-q` flag to suppress its output entirely.

 ## Configuration